Updated Nov. 5, 2020.

 Don't Call it "Free"

-Surmont urged planners to excise the word "free" from their marketing language.
-In part, this is due to financial necessity: Organizations must seek some ways to recoup money lost from their live events that have moved online.
+During the webcast "Pricing and Sponsorship for Virtual Events," part of 360 Live Media's Event Innovators Exchange series of webcasts, Beth Surmont, director of experience design for 360 Live Media, outlined strategies for pricing and other monetary questions related to events.
+She urged planners to eliminate the word "free" from their marketing language.
+In part, this is due to financial necessity: Organizations must seek some ways to recoup money lost from their in-person events that have moved online.
 But it's also because, as Surmont put it, "meaning comes from sacrifice."

 "Your event has value associated with it," said Surmont.
 "If you just put your event online and don't charge anything for it, it loses some meaning in the eye of the attendee."